-B. Graduate and Professional Tuition.
-The Board will apply Article IX, Section 9 of the North Carolina Constitution to graduate- and professional-level students but with the realization that the costs, sources of funds, and purposes of graduate and professional education are materially different from undergraduate education.
-The application of what is "practicable" varies by level of instruction for a number of reasons, and those differences will be reflected in the tuition policies associated with each level.
+The Board will apply Article IX, Section 9 of the North Carolina Constitution to graduate and professional level students but with the realization that the costs, sources of funds and purposes of graduate and professional education are materially different from undergraduate education.
 Tuition for graduate and professional students will be set with an understanding that tuition revenues may be needed to maintain and increase the excellence of the University's graduate and professional programs.
 In setting tuition rates, the Board will consider the need to provide access to these programs for students irrespective of their financial capacity as well as the desire to attract and retain the best students to serve North Carolina's needs in each field.